3rd/image.nvim/README.md

-  window = 1000, -- optional, binds image to a window and its bounds buffer = 1000, -- optional, binds image to a buffer (paired with window binding) with_virtual_padding = true, -- optional, pads vertically with extmarks, defaults to false
+  window = 1000, -- optional, binds image to a window and its bounds buffer = 1000, -- optional, binds image to a buffer (paired with window binding) with_virtual_padding = true, -- optional, pads vertically with extmarks, defaults to false -- optional positive integer, number of existing buffer lines intentionally covered by the image.
+  -- Omit for normal virtual padding. overlap = nil,

   -- optional, binds image to an extmark which it follows.
 Forced to be true when -- `with_virtual_padding` is true. defaults to false.